 Popular strains for sex

-The best cannabis strains for sex include a wide array of cultivars.
+The best cannabis strains for include a wide array of cultivars.
 The right strain can make a big difference in how you feel, so it’s important to do some hands-on research before you zero in on a single strain.
-An Indica strain or Indica-dominant hybrid strain, for example, might be preferable for people who struggle with anxiety around sex.
+An Indica strain or Indica-dominant hybrid strain, for example, might be preferable.
 It has been said to have more relaxing effects than a Sativa or Sativa-dominant hybrid strain.
 However, a balanced hybrid might be the perfect choice for others.
 When it comes to the best cannabis strains for sex, every individual is different.

 Some of the best strains for sex include: